Q&A: High-speed rail 2

 When will it open and how much will it cost?

-Construction on the London-West Midlands phase is expected to begin around 2017, once Parliament has approved the necessary powers - probably in 2015.
+Construction on the London-West Midlands phase is expected to begin around 2017 and open in 2026.
+This estimate relies on Parliament approving the necessary powers in 2015.
 The onward legs to Manchester and Leeds could start being built in the middle of the next decade, with the line open by 2032-33.
-The government says the whole HS2 project will cost £32.7bn at present values and deliver benefits worth £47bn, although opponents dispute these claims.

 What about fares?